 Drone collected geospatial data processing training

-SafeLane surveyor Blessing Kachidza, who is currently operational in the Falkland Islands, recently attended a government sponsored training workshop
+SafeLane surveyor Blessing Kachidza attended a government sponsored training workshop on processing geospatial data collected by drones.

 SafeLane surveyor, Blessing Kachidza, who is operational in support of the clearance of the Falkland Islands, recently attended a government sponsored training programme relating to the processing of geospatial data, collected by unmanned aviation vehicles - also known as drones.